Wasatch Trials Association (WTA)

 1B.
 Event Scoring –

 1B-1.
-When ”Group Scoring” riders are required to ride with their scoring group to ensure consistent scoring.
-If a rider chooses to not ride with his/her class group they forfeit the opportunity to accrue medals or points.
+For safety considerations and to ensure consistent scoring, when “Group Scoring”, riders cannot ride alone and are required to ride with their scoring group.
+If a rider chooses to not ride with his/her class group they may join another scoring group if the new group agrees.

 1C-1.
 In Group scoring the rider doing the scoring is considered to have the “final word” in determining the score of a rider (excepting protests), but all riders in the group should ensure that all riders are scored fairly and accurately.
-The rider who is observing does not have to tolerate abuse from other riders, and may penalize a rider up to 25 points if necessary for un-sportsman-like conduct if the other riders in the group agree that the penalty is warranted.
+The rider who is observing does not have to tolerate abuse from other riders, and may penalize a rider 25 points if necessary for unsportsman like conduct if the other riders in the group agree that the penalty is warranted.

 1C-2.
 When Group scoring, the “Cleanup assignments” will be posted at the scorers desk.
 Riders are responsible to ensure that the section(s) they are assigned to clean is cleaned.
 A rider may receive 25 points unsportsmanlike conduct points for failing to clean the section that was assigned to that rider.

 1D.
 In the Observed scoring format afternoon riders will score the morning riders and vice versa.
 Observed scoring should only be used if there are enough participants to ensure there will be an adequate number of observers “Checkers” at each section.